-Electrochemical Energy Systems for Electrified Aircraft Propulsion: Batteries and Fuel Cell Systems (Starts May 4, 2022) 4 May - 27 May 2022 Online
+Electrochemical Energy Systems for Electrified Aircraft Propulsion: Batteries and Fuel Cell Systems 19 April - 12 May 2023 Online

 In this joint AIAA / SAE course, participants will learn about Electro-chemical Energy Systems (EES), with an emphasis on electrified aircraft propulsion and power applications.
 The course will present the fundamentals in chemistry, materials science, electrical, and mechanical engineering for various EESs including high voltage battery systems (Li-ion and beyond) and fuel cells (PEM, solid oxide fuel cells, and others).
 The challenges of each EES option will be examined as it applies to aircraft electrification, including:

 - Specific energy, efficiency, electrical, thermal, mechanical integration, operating conditions, and other technical considerations

 - Inherent hazards, risk severity, and available mitigation strategies